agronholm/apscheduler/docs/userguide.rst

 to use a *persistent data store*.
 Such data stores do have additional considerations, compared to the memory data store:

-* The task callable cannot be a lambda or a nested function
 * Task arguments must be *serializable*
 * You must either trust the data store, or use an alternate *serializer*
 * A *conflict policy* and an *explicit identifier* must be defined for schedules that